 Columbo : By tomorrow, we’ll be good friends.
 Let us drink to that.

 For those who prefer their Bond with a little more pizzazz, there’s plenty of that to go around too.
-For Your Eyes Only features some truly glamorous locations, from the splendour of the Greek Islands to rural Spain — the setting for a gloriously comical car chase which leaves Bond’s suave demeanour wilting, his booby trapped Lotus instead replaced by Havelock’s banana yellow Citroën 2CV, which 007 reluctantly uses to bamboozle the chasing pack.
-From there we are off to the setting of one of the most incredible action sequences in the entire Bond canon — Cortina d’Ampezzo in the snow-tipped Dolomites, a location that is just as awe-inspiring away from cinematographer Alan Hume’s lens.
+Despite its tonal austerity, For Your Eyes Only features some truly glamorous locations, from the splendour of the Greek Islands to rural Spain — the setting for a gloriously comical car chase which leaves Bond’s suave demeanour wilting, his booby trapped Lotus instead replaced by Havelock’s banana yellow Citroën 2CV.
+Havelock, having just assassinated one of her father’s conspirators, even takes the wheel for a short while, zipping through the hazardously tight roads with a skill and determination that further sets her apart.
+From there we’re off to the setting of one of the most incredible action sequences in the entire Bond canon — Cortina d’Ampezzo in the snow-tipped Dolomites, a location that is just as awe-inspiring away from cinematographer Alan Hume’s lens.
 The movie’s ski chase features a series of breathtaking stunts.
 There’s a slalom jump, a table slide, a cabin grind, and a quite incredible sequence which sees Bond pursued along a bobsleigh track at high speed by a rabble of spike-wheeled bikers.
-It’s breathtaking stuff, and again remains gritty and grounded.

-But this is Bond, and despite Glen’s relatively sober vision there is still time for an elaborate and ultimately fruitless murder attempt by Kristasos, who ties a bleeding Bond and his female accomplice to the back of a boat and drags them through shark-infested waters, the kind that are beautifully captured by Hume.
+Despite Glen’s relatively sober vision, there is still time for an elaborate and ultimately fruitless murder attempt by Kristasos, who ties a bleeding 007 and his female accomplice to the back of a boat, dragging them through shark-infested waters classic Bond style, a scene beautifully captured by Hume.
 Inevitably, Bond is able to cut himself and Havelock loose, taking out one of the villain’s henchmen and disappearing to the bottom of the ocean.
-Kristasos is only mildly perturbed by this, convincing himself that the two have drowned and that Bond is history.
-Will they ever learn?
-Those underwater scenes ― though a tad drawn-out ― are absolutely spellbinding, giving us Bond at its most elegant.
-It may effect the film’s pacing, but I couldn’t think of a better location to dwell in.
+Kristasos is only mildly perturbed by this, convincing himself that the two have drowned and that Bond is history (will they ever learn?).
+Those underwater scenes ― though a tad drawn-out ― are absolutely spellbinding, giving us Bond at its most dreamy and elegant.
+It may impact the film’s pacing somewhat, but I couldn’t think of a better location to dwell in.

-For many, For Your Eyes Only was a Bond too far for Moore, but for me it proves his finest performance, and one of the better instalments in the series.
+For many, For Your Eyes Only was a Bond too far for Moore, but for me it proves his finest performance, and one of the better instalments of the series.
 Many fans, myself included, have a huge appreciation for Moore’s eventual successor Timothy Dalton, whose hard-edged portrayal would have been perfect for this movie.
-Ironically, Dalton would turn down the role for the second time two years earlier because he didn’t like the direction the series was heading.
-This would have been around the time of Moonraker, so you can certainly see his point, but with For Your Eyes Only Glen pulled the rug out from under us tonally, and it would have been interesting to see what Dalton, seven years prior to his eventual debut, would have made of the role at thirty-three years of age.
+Ironically, Dalton would turn down the role for a second time two years prior because he didn’t like the direction in which the series was heading.
+This would have been around the time of Moonraker, so you can certainly see his point, but with For Your Eyes Only Glen pulled the rug out from under us tonally, and it would have been interesting to see what Dalton, seven years prior to his eventual debut, would have made of the role at 33 years of age.
 It could have been something quite special.

 Personally, I’m glad Moore stuck around.
 He may have been a little long in the tooth, his sexual prowess may have diminished quite dramatically, but with Glen doing everything in his power to conceal those deficiencies, Moore goes some way to proving his doubters wrong.
 The biggest accusation levelled at Moore is that he didn’t fit author Ian Fleming’s vision.
 Moore’s Bond was pretty, polished, even mildly effeminate, but with For Your Eyes Only he showed that he could do hard-edged when the material demanded.
 Despite his waning reputation, he carries one of the more sobering entries with unflinching composure, particularly during the film’s incredibly tense cliff face finale, one that has no time for frolics and fancies.
 Ian Fleming would surely have approved.

 It’s easy to wrap Moore’s tenure in gorilla costumes and cheap innuendo, but For Your Eyes Only is about as far-detached from that formula as the series got back then.
-It is low-key, gripping and hard-faced, with just enough glamour and stunt-laden artistry to remind us exactly what it is we are watching.
+It’s gripping, fittingly low-key and hard-faced, with just enough glamour and stunt-laden artistry to remind us exactly what it is we’re dealing with.
 This is a past-his-peak Moore, but with age comes experience, and his performance here is a joy to behold.
 Roger would return for two further instalments in 1983‘s semi-camp Cold War effort Octopussy and 1985‘s unfairly maligned A View to a Kill, and while both movies would have their charms, For Your Eyes Only was the actor’s most fitting swansong.